christlutheran/christlutheranmanhattan/src/content/pages/catechism.md

 ## Luther's Small Catechism

+Christians of every age benefit from learning and praying the Small Catechism.
+If you would like a copy, visit [Concordia Publishing House (CPH)](https://www.cph.org) or speak with our pastor about instruction and preparation for the Lord’s Supper.

 ## Introduction

 Luther's Small Catechism, first published in 1529, was written by Dr. Martin Luther to help teach the basics of the Christian faith.
 The Small Catechism presents the central teachings of Scripture in a simple question-and-answer format that is easy to understand and memorize.